 Junior Bernadin is the dean of students and director of IT at the highly-acclaimed Ron Clark Academy (RCA), an innovative middle school and educator training facility.
 Along with his colleagues, he has helped provide professional development to over 80,000 educators worldwide to learn better ways to engage students, increase academic excellence, and create a climate and culture for success.
+Mr. Bernadin has spent the past 12 years serving as an expert that helps schools to create, improve, or manage their house system.

 Originally, from Miami, Fl.
 Mr. Bernadin has a B.A. in International Affairs from Florida State University and a M.S. in IT Management from Regis University.
 He has also held certifications as a Promethean Certified Installer, and Microsoft Certified Professional.
 In his role as the Dean of Students, he works with the cofounders in carrying out the RCA's culture and climate.